epccs/Irrigate7/Digital/README.md

 {"PD3":"LOW"}
 ```

-Digital 3 is set as INPUT so it is not in the push-pull mode, the HIGH turns on a weak pullup and a LOW turns off the pullup.
+Digital 3 is set as INPUT so it is not in the push-pull mode, the HIGH turns on a weak pullup and a LOW turns off the pullup, it reads as a LOW because the red LED has 1.6V with the weak pullup.

 ##  /0/dTog 2|3|24..27